 To maintain a balanced diet, it is recommended to eat a balance of carbohydrates, fats and proteins.
 Some research even suggests that we can promote Testosterone levels by including foods into our existing diet such as:

 - Egg Yolks

 The European Journal of Applied Physiology found that the more exercise and activity that we do, the more Testosterone we have available.
 In particular, lifting heavy weights is the best form of exercise to boost the hormone as increased muscle mass leads to further Testosterone creation.

-However, it is very important to remember to keep a healthy balance, as too much exercise has been shown to reduce Testosterone.
+However, it is very important to keep a healthy balance, as too much exercise reduces Testosterone.
 This is often seen in long-distance runners who are believed to have lower Testosterone levels due to inadequate energy and improper nutrition.

 The research is clear that long-term chronic stress can lead to negative effects on both our psychological and physical health.
-When we experience stress, a hormone called cortisol is released.
+When we experience stress, we release a hormone called cortisol.
 Elevated cortisol levels can negatively impact Testosterone levels and cause irregular changes, particularly in males.